 Are you counting your macros but feeling limited when it comes to dessert?
 You’re not alone!
 It can be hard to find tasty treats and desserts that fit into a healthy lifestyle when macros are at the forefront of our meal planning.

 But there’s no need to worry – I have some great macro-friendly recipes and products to satisfy your sweet tooth without sabotaging your hard work.
-From delicious cakes, bars, no-bake recipes, and more check out these fantastic macro-friendly desserts and treats for guilt-free indulging!
+From delicious cakes, bars, no-bake recipes, and more, check out these fantastic macro-friendly desserts and treats.

 List of 18 macro-friendly desserts